Bubblin-Superbooks/we/interim/prepared.markdown

 "Pleas…  listen Do you kno…  Number I-330?"

-The old man turned around, waved his hand in despair, and stumbled farther away RECORD THIRTY-SEVEN I returned home at dusk.
+The old man turned around, waved his hand in despair, and stumbled farther away.

+---

+### RECORD THIRTY-SEVEN

+I returned home at dusk.
 On the west side the sky was twitching every second in a pale blue, electric convulsion; a subdued, heavy roar could be heard from that direction.

 The roofs were covered with black, charred sticks—birds.

-I lay down; and instantly, like a heavy beast, sleep came and stifled me RECORD THIRTY-EIGHT I Don't Know What Title—Perhaps the Whole Synopsis May Be Called a Castoff Cigarette Butt I awoke.
+I lay down; and instantly, like a heavy beast, sleep came and stifled me.
+I Don't Know What Title—Perhaps the Whole Synopsis May Be Called a Castoff Cigarette Butt I awoke.
 A bright glare painful to look at.
 I half-closed my eyes.
 My head seemed filled with some caustic blue smoke.
 Everything was enveloped in fog, and through the fog:

 "But I did not turn on the ligh…  then how is i… "

 I jumped up.
 At the table, leaning her chin on her hand and smiling, sat I-330, looking at me.

 She was at the very table at which I am now writing.